Antollo/Easypt/docs/functions.md

 ## 3. Parameters

-> In computer programming, a parameter  [...] is a special kind of variable, used in a subroutine [functions] to refer to one of the pieces of data provided as input to the subroutine. [...]
+> In computer programming, a parameter  [...] is a special kind of variable, used in a subroutine [function] to refer to one of the pieces of data provided as input to the subroutine. [...]
 Argument in computer science is the actual input expression passed/supplied to a function.
 >
 >[_From Wikipedia_](https://en.wikipedia.org/wiki/Parameter_(computer_programming))